 Length: 170 pages

-This bill was introduced on December 14, 2000, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 14, 2000, in a previous session of Congress, but it did not receive a vote.

 Dec 14, 2000